microsoft/aroworkshop/_entries/03-05 storage.md

 ![Crash Message](/media/managedlab/19-ostoy-existingfile.png)

-Now let's confirm that its actually there by using the CLI and checking if it is available to the pod.
+Now let's confirm that it's actually there by using the CLI and checking if it is available to the container.
 If you remember we mounted the directory `/var/demo-files` to our PVC.
 So get the name of your frontend pod

 `oc get pods`